Nouuu/CODEC/README.md

 }
 ```

-### File decode process
+### File decoding process

-For this part, I will just describe the part where we read / write
+As for the file encoding process, we will just focus on the part where we read / write
 bytes, the rest of the function is just classic file processing.
-Function `function decodeOpti()` in `script.js` will create the decoded
+The `function decodeOpti()` in `script.js` will create the decoded
 file in memory and link it to the download button.

 ```javascript